geshan/docker-php-composer-alpine/readme.md

 ## Docker Container for PHP and Composer

-This is a docker container for PHP with composer installed.
+This is a docker container for PHP 5.6 with composer installed.
 It can be used with any PHP project using composer.
 As this image is build on top of the [Alpine Linux](http://www.alpinelinux.org/) base image its very small at `~39 MB`.
+You can check the [PHP 7](https://github.com/geshan/docker-php-composer-alpine/tree/php7-branch) version too.

 [![](https://badge.imagelayers.io/geshan/php-composer-alpine:latest.svg)](https://imagelayers.io/?images=geshan/php-composer-alpine:latest 'Get your own badge on imagelayers.io')